grace-bible/GAM-boarding-scripts/README.md

-## Google Workspace User Management Scripts
+# GAM Google Workspace User Management Scripts

-This repository contains Bash scripts for automating the onboarding and offboarding of users in Google Workspace using the GAMADV-XTD3 command-line tool.
-The scripts are designed to streamline these processes and ensure consistency across different environments.
+This repository offers Bash scripts that simplify user management in Google Workspace using GAMADV-XTD3 command-line tool, automating tasks like onboarding, offboarding, and updates for consistent and efficient administration.

-### Prerequisites
+## Prerequisites

 1. **GAMADV-XTD3**: Ensure that GAMADV-XTD3 is installed and configured on your machine.
 2. **Bash**: The scripts are designed to run in a Bash shell environment.

+## Features

+- **Onboarding Script (`onboard.sh`)**:

+  - Creates new user accounts.
+  - Sets up email signatures and group memberships.
+  - Adds employment details and calendar events.

+- **Offboarding Script (`offboard.sh`)**:

+  - Resets passwords and clears recovery options.
+  - Transfers Drive and Calendar data.
+  - Configures email forwarding and auto-replies.
+  - Removes users from groups and hides from the GAL.

+- **Reporting Script (`print.sh`)**:
+  - Generates various reports on users, groups, aliases, admins, calendars, and resources.

-### Setup
+## Setup

 1. **Clone the Repository**: